By-Laws of the CDSA

 6.1 The Annual General Meeting (AGM)

-6.1.1 The Association will hold the Annual General Meeting at a time and place designated by the Board of Directors.
+6.1.1 The Association will hold the Annual General Meeting at a time designated by the Board of Directors.

-6.1.2 At least thirty (30) days written notice or twenty-one (21) days notice by telephone, facsimile, special courier, e-mail or any other universally accepted method of communication in use at the time, shall be given of the time and place of all regular and special meeting.
+6.1.2 At least thirty (30) days e mail notice or twenty-one (21) days notice by telephone, shall be given of the time and place of all regular and special meeting.
 An accidental omission to give notice to any member, or no-receipt by any member of such notice, shall not invalidate the proceeding of any AGM or SGM.

 6.1.3 The Annual General Meeting deals with: